RouninMedia/setTabIndexes/README.md

 Arguably, this advice is for an era when every UI element was simultaneously visible on the screen - that is, before screen UIs regularly featured dropdown menus, modals, dialogs etc.

 The advice above is, essentially, written for the _web of documents_.
-It could benefit with a (long overdue) update for the _web of apps_.
+It could benefit with a (long overdue) reformulation for the _web of apps_.

-Why is such an update necessary?
-Because any *tabbable* elements reachable via sequential keyboard navigation but currently outside the viewport in some way (or in some form hidden from or not visible to the user), will _still need to be tabbed through_ while cycling through the tabbable elements.
+Why might such a reformulation be necessary?
+Because, when only the three values above are in use, any *tabbable* elements reachable via sequential keyboard navigation but currently outside the viewport in some way (or in some form hidden from or not visible to the user), will _still need to be tabbed through_ whenever the user cycles through the tabbable elements.

 This, it goes without saying, is less than desirable.
 It leads to a sub-standard user experience.

-It's much more intuitive for the user to be able to cycle through _only_ the tabbable elements they can see the tab focus cycling through.
+It's much more intuitive for the user to be able to cycle through _only_ those tabbable elements they can see the **tab focus** cycling through.

-To enable this kind of more intuitive user experience, the `JS` + `HTML` technique below makes use of negative alongside positive integer values.
-The negative values represent positive integer values which have been *turned off*.
+The `JS` + `HTML` technique below enables this more intuitive user experience, by taking advantage of negative alongside positive integer values.

+In a nutshell, the negative values represent positive integer values which have been *turned off*.

 ______